PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/the-sre-manifesto.md

 # The SRE Manifesto

-We, the `Becoming an SRE Rockstar` authors and technical reviewers, met together to discover better ways of defining who is the site reliability engineer (SRE) persona.
+We, the `Becoming a Rockstar SRE` authors and technical reviewers, met together to discover better ways of defining who is the site reliability engineer (SRE) persona.

 We believe we can create a more unified, concise, and solid SRE persona by stating their essential responsibilities: